Fossil fuel subsidies: Saudi Arabia

 Most energy subsidies in Saudi Arabia are implicit in nature.
 This is due to the fact domestic oil prices are generally below global market prices but above domestic production costs, leading to forgone revenue but not direct subsidy costs.
 Contrary to the estimates above, a recent paper posits that the incremental electricity subsidy in Saudi Arabia has been eliminated as a result of the 2018 domestic energy price reforms.

 Turkey

 Venezuela

 2020 subsidy has been estimated at 7% of GDP.
-In 2021 the subsidized and rationed gasoline price was around 25 US cents a litre, whereas the unsubsidized price was about 50 cents a litre.
+In 2021 the subsidized and rationed gasoline price was around 25 US cents a litre, half of the unsubsidized price.